-- Ida B. Wells Scholarship (Full-Tuition & Fees): The Ida B. Wells Scholarship was developed in collaboration with the Ida B. Wells Society for Investigative Reporting, whose mission is to increase the representation of reporters of color in the field of investigative reporting.
+- Ida B. Wells Scholarship (Full-Tuition & Fees): The Ida B. Wells Society Scholarship was established in partnership with the Ida B. Wells Society for Investigative Reporting to support students who embody the pioneering spirit and dedication to investigative reporting that Ida B. Wells championed throughout her career.

 - Lorana Sullivan Foundation Scholarship (Full-Tuition & Fees): The Lorana Sullivan Foundation Scholarship is named in memory of the pioneering female investigative business journalist, Lorana Sullivan.
 Open to in-state, out-of-state and international students.
 This scholarship will be used to provide support for at least two students based on academic need as determined by the J-School.
 Preference is given to candidates who have an interest in business and economic journalism and/or investigative reporting.
 Recipients should have a deep and abiding interest in the Foundation’s mission of supporting and advancing the participation of underrepresented individuals in business and economic investigative reporting.
 Candidates will be required to complete an essay providing reasons why they are seeking this scholarship.
 The scholarship shall cover the recipients’ full tuition and provide assistance for living expenses.

 - Hearst Scholarship Fund: The Hearst Scholarship was established by the Hearst Foundations to provide support for financially needy students at the Newmark J-School.
 Recipients should be students who will stay and work in the U.S. following graduation.

 - Himan Brown Scholarship Fund: The Himan Brown Scholarship is named for Hi Brown, an American producer of radio and television programs.
 Over seven decades, Brown produced more than 30,000 radio shows, including for major radio networks and syndication.
 This scholarship supports Newmark J-School students interested in broadcast journalism, particularly radio.